 A common criticism of machine learning is that the predictions aren’t rooted in physical meaning.
 That is, the algorithms are just finding correlations between inputs and outputs, and sometimes those correlations can be “spurious” or give false results.
 The model often won’t be able to handle a situation where the relationship between inputs and outputs changes.

-The new method published by Jia, who is also a 2020 Ph.D. graduate of the University of Minnesota Department of Computer Science & Engineering (CS&E), and his colleagues uses “process-guided or knowledge-guided machine learning.”
+The new method published by Jia, who is also a 2020 Ph.D. graduate of the University of Minnesota Department of Computer Science and Engineering in the College of Science and Engineering, and his colleagues uses “process-guided or knowledge-guided machine learning.”
 This method is applied to a use case of water temperature prediction in the Delaware River Basin (DRB) and is designed to overcome some of the common pitfalls of prediction using machine learning.
 The method informs the machine learning model with a relatively simple process—correlation through time, the spatial connections between streams, and energy budget equations.

 Data sparsity and variability in stream temperature dynamics are not unique to the Delaware River Basin.
 Relative to most of the continental United States, the Delaware River Basin is well-monitored for water temperature.
 The Delaware River Basin is therefore an ideal place to develop new methods for stream temperature prediction.

 An interactive visual explainer released by the U.S. Geological Survey highlights these model developments and the importance of water temperature predictions in the DRB.
 The visualization demonstrates the societal need for water temperature predictions, where reservoirs provide drinking water to more than 15 million people, but also have competing water demands to maintain downstream flows and cold-water habitat for important game fish species.
 Reservoir managers can release cold water when they anticipate water temperature will exceed critical thresholds and having accurate water temperature predictions is key to using limited water resources only when necessary.